 - Clear outcomes or goals for their project

 Applications should focus on creating a new, or advancing an existing, unique project, that’s spearheaded and led by the applicant.
 Those in fields that are not traditionally associated with death care (ex: arts, skilled trades, technology, etc.) are highly encouraged to apply, as no preference will be given to any profession or aptitude.
 The Order recognizes that everyone can make a difference, and that communities are best served by those who are active participants in them.
 We want to invest in you, your ideas, and your community, by providing you with the tools, funding and support to make a difference.

-Please note that requests to fund general interest in death care or furthering one’s personal education, training, or expand a personal business in death care or the funeral industry (unless it is specifically related to a larger project), book publishing, or purchasing property will not be considered.
+Please note that requests to fund general interest in death care, furthering one’s personal education, training, or expand a personal business in death care or the funeral industry (unless it is specifically related to a larger project), book publishing, or purchasing property will not be considered.

 How Much Are the Grants?